yafet-a/ResumeCreator/README.md

 - The main style is located in **css/main.css** and can be edited if you're familiar with CSS.
 - Premium versions include SCSS source files that generate all template styles.
 You can use these to make changes and regenerate the CSS.

-### 3. Updating Images

-- Change images within the **images/** folder.
-- Ensure the new image files have the same names as the original ones.
-- If renaming image files, update the corresponding references in the HTML files.

-## How to Use the Template 🚀

-1. Upload the template contents to your webserver.
-2. Ensure that **index.html** is in the main (root) folder of your webserver.
-3. Avoid renaming template folders or files unless you know how to update references in HTML files.
-4. For web hosting, consider [TemplateFlip hosting](https://templateflip.com/go/hosting) for easy FTP file uploads.

 🎉 **Fun Fact**: Most of this was coded on an iPad because my laptop was damaged while creating this! 🙌